Trading Bitcoin at Merrill Edge

 - Trade

-To view the fund’s profile, click on the hyperlinked ticker.
-You’ll then see a short summary with data like the 52-week range, gross expense ratio, and the latest volume.
-There is a link for more research; use that button to open the full profile.
-The expanded profile has extra information, including option chains and technical research from Technical Insight©.
+Clicking the linked ticker symbol opens a short profile with key data such as the 52-week range, expense ratio, and daily volume.
+There is also a link to see more research.
+On the full profile page, you’ll find added details, including options chains and technical analysis from Technical Insight©.

-One fund we spotted in Merrill’s screener was BITB.
-This is the Bitwise Bitcoin Trust.
-It holds $4.27 billion in assets, which are all in Bitcoin.
-Because it holds just one asset, it is not diversified.
+One ETF that showed up in our search was BITB, the Bitwise Bitcoin Trust.
+It holds a single asset—Bitcoin—and manages about $4.27 billion in assets.
+Because it owns only one holding, the fund is not diversified.

 How to Buy Bitcoin ETF of Merrill Edge

-All three Merrill Edge platforms share the same order ticket.
-Market, stop, limit, and trailing orders are accepted, and you can short sell, too.
+Merrill Edge uses the same order ticket across all three platforms.
+Market, limit, stop, and trailing orders are supported, and short selling is allowed.

 Fees and Minimums

-Merrill Edge does not charge commissions on crypto ETFs (or any other ETFs).
-There is no minimum deposit for a regular brokerage account, though an IRA, which can also hold Bitcoin ETFs, does come with a $49.95 closing fee.
+Merrill Edge does not charge commissions on trades of crypto ETFs or any other ETFs.
+There is no minimum balance required for a brokerage account.
+However, IRAs— which can also be used to trade Bitcoin ETFs— have a $49.95 account closure fee.

 Robinhood as an Alternative

-Robinhood enables direct crypto trading in 28 different tokens.
-Beyond major coins like Bitcoin and Ethereum, there are some lesser-known ones:
+Robinhood supports direct crypto trading in 58 different currencies.
+In addition to major coins like Bitcoin and Ethereum, there are also some lesser-known options:

 - Aave (AAVE)